 They simply want to do things exactly as they do them at home – or at least with as little adjustment as possible – and they cannot understand why this approach is causing so many problems.

-And then you realise that what they really need is the kind of instinctive cultural intelligence that has enabled you to work successfully with your multicultural teams at home.
+And then you realise that what they really need is the kind of instinctive global management skills that have enabled you to work successfully with your multicultural teams at home.

 2. BE FLEXIBLE AND OPEN